-Students are expected to take part in and actively contribute to teaching.
+Students are expected to be actively present in class.
 This expectation is also the basis for the preparation towards the exam.

 Compulsory Assignments and Attendance

-There are no compulsory assignments, but practice exams will be offered and it is highly recommended that students hand these in.
+There are no compulsory assignments, but students may write practice exams.
+It is highly recommended that students do so.